DarraghMurray/CS4084_Project/design.md

             ItemPage -
                   This fragment is used to generate pages for items to be displayed on and bought from.
+            PurchaseScreen -
-            PurchaseScreen - Informs a user of a successful purchase and thanks them.
+                  Informs a user of a successful purchase and thanks them.
+This is where transactions would occur if they were implemented but it currently just displays a thanks for purchasing message.